 1. Collect cute animal pictures.
 Join Pinterest and start collecting photos of baby panda bears, snuggling lambs, or a sleepy brown cow.
 Or just take a peek at VegNews’ own Pinterest board of adorable baby animals.
 One look at a baby polar bear, and you’ll be happy in no time.

 2. Try a new vegan dish.
 It’s easy to get stuck in a rut and make the same five meals over and over again.
 Challenge yourself to try something new.
-For starters, how about Fresh Spring Rolls, Avocado Pesto Pasta, or a Mexican Tortilla Bake?
+For starters, how about Carrot Ginger Turmeric Soup, 3-Ingredient Banana Pancakes, or a Roasted Lemony Broccoli Rigatoni?

 3. Download a meditation podcast.
 If you find it hard to meditate alone for even 5 minutes, try downloading a free guided meditation podcast.
-Try themeditationpodcast.com to get started and work your way up to 20 minutes of “one” time.
+Try the Headspace app to get started and work your way up to 20 minutes of stillness.

 4. Sleep in or take a nap.
 We frequently skimp on sleeping well, but shut-eye will keep your mind and body running in tip-top shape.
-Plan to sleep in by getting your lunch ready the night before, or schedule a 15-minute nap this coming Saturday.
+Plan to sleep in by meal-prepping for the week, or schedule a 30-minute nap this coming Saturday.

-5. Go for a green smoothie.
+5. Make a green smoothie.
 If you feel tired, try a green smoothie instead of opting for another cup of coffee.
 Here’s a great guide for creating the perfect fruity concoction.
-If you prefer something a little sweeter, try this Green Goddess Smoothie.
+If you prefer something a little sweeter, try this Lean Green Smoothie.

 6. Phone a friend.
 Sometimes just talking about what’s bothering you to a close friend can be the quickest stress buster.
 A pal’s perspective can remind you that things aren’t as bad as you think.

-7. Walk a dog.
-Find a local shelter or a rescue group and volunteer to walk a dog one afternoon.
-These dogs are craving companionship, and their wagging tails and cute wet noses can bring a smile any time of day.
+7. Pet a dog.
+If you’re lucky enough to have a companion animal, give them a big kiss and love and see their wagging tails and cute wet noses bring a smile at any time of day.

 9. Give yourself a foot massage.
-Pick up these dryer balls and roll them under your feet for a surprising effect.
+Order these dryer balls and roll them under your feet for a surprising effect.
 The rubber points will give you a great foot massage and relieve the tension of a long day of walking.

 11. Take a tech break.
 Shut off your smartphone, turn off your computer, and pretend it’s 1988 and the internet doesn’t exist for just one night, 30 minutes, or a whole day.
 Your mind needs the time off.